- Law Cases

 Regarding Subscriptions: Your subscription to The Post & Email is for your personal use only.

-The electronic newspaper, The Post & Email (www.thepostemail.com) is a new media initiative begun in August 2009 to perform the investigative work which the mainstream media has neglected to do for at least the last three decades.
-As of May 2013, we have broken two national news stories and are on the forefront in our reporting on the Obama identity/eligibility issue.
+The Post & Email (www.thepostemail.com) is a new media initiative begun in August 2009 to perform the investigative work which the mainstream media has neglected to do for at least the last three decades.
+As of May 2013, we broke two national news stories and are on the forefront in our reporting on the Obama identity/eligibility issue.
 We have striven to present a new model for news publication in which citizens from all over the nation and world can submit reports and speak the truth without the restrictions or doctrinaire principles of Socialism and Marxism.
 We are committed to a Free Press for a New Generation, of the people, by the people, and for the people.

 The Post & Email